OSGeo/OSGeoLive-doc/en/quickstart/internationalisation_quickstart.rst

 The system menus and many of the applications will now appear in the language choosen.
 If a specific program continues to display in english there is no translation available currently, please consider volunteering to write a translation.
 Contact the program of interest directly for more information.

-For additional languages see Application → System → Language Support (Requires an internet connection).
+For additional languages see :menuselection:`Application --> System --> Language Support` (Requires an internet connection).

 Keyboard Support
 ----------------